-Nosikov A and Gudex C (Eds.)(2003) Developing Common Instruments for Health Surveys IOS Press, 2003 Chapter 9.Development of a common instrument for use of preventive health care
+Nosikov A and Gudex C (Eds.)(2003) Developing Common Instruments for Health Surveys, IOS Press, 2003 Chapter 9.Development of a common instrument for use of preventive health care

 - 24 Hu FB, van Dam RM, Liu S.(2001) Diet and the risk of type II diabetes: the role of types of fat and carbohydrate.
 Diabetologia 44: 805-817 - 25 Trichopoulou A (2001) The DAFNE databank as a simple tool for nutrition policy.
 DAta Food NEtworking .
 Public Health Nutr.
 4 : 1187-1198. - 26 Brussaard JH, Lowik MR, Steingrimsdottir L, Moller A, Kearney J, De Henauw S, Becker W; The EFCOSUM Group.
-(2002).
-A European food consumption survey method--conclusions and recommendations.
-Eur J Clin Nutr.56: S2: S89-94
+(2002) .
+A European food consumption survey method-conclusions and recommendations.
+Eur J Clin Nutr.56 : S2 : S89-94 contribute to the development of type 2 diabetes (24-26), although the evidence for fast-acting carbohydrates is questioned by some experts of the project (Adler).
+Has not been discussed further by the EUDIP group.

 Nutritional habits will influence obesity.
-Increased saturated fat intake, increased protein intake as well as an important intake of fast acting carbohydrates will influence insulin resistance and contribute to the development of type 2 diabetes (24-26)
+Increased saturated fat intake, increased protein intake as well as an important intake of fast acting carbohydrates will influence insulin resistance and